 On January 11, the POWs watched and heard the explosions as Japanese dive bombers bombed and strafed something about 30 kilometers away.
 They later heard a barrio was attacked killing 102 men, women, and children and wounding 60.
 On the 13th, the commissary supplies ended.
 According to the Japanese, this was because guerrillas had burned down half of Cabanatuan which included the warehouse where the supplies were stored.
 The Japanese issued toilet kits to the POWs on January 14 that had to be shared by four POWs.
 On January 18, the same area was bombed again by the Japanese.
 The Japanese issued Red Cross Boxes to the POWs on January 24 which had to be shared by two POWs.
 1200 POWs left the camp on a work detail on January 27 on a work detail to Camp Lipa Batangas.
 The POWs on the detail worked at constructing a northeast to the southwest runway.
 The workday for the POWs was from 8:00 A.M. until Noon and 1:00 P.M. until 5:00 P.M.
 When they arrived at the airfield they were divided into two groups which alternated between working for an hour while the other and resting for an hour.

 Apparently, Joe became ill and was sent to Bilibid for medical treatment.
 Why he was sent there and how long he remained is not known.
-What is known is that he was sent to Palawan Island as a replacement for another POW who had become ill and could not work i the construction of a runway and revetment on the island.
+What is known is that he was sent to Palawan Island as a replacement for another POW who had become ill and could not work constructing a runway and revetments on the island wearing only shorts.
 It is not known how long he was there.
-It is known that some of the POWs were employed as mechanics in the truck repair shop.
+Not all the POWs worked on the airfield.
+They worked six days a week – at times seven days – building the runway.
+Some of the POWs were employed as mechanics in the truck repair shop.
 The Japanese mechanic in charge slapped the POWs around and being slapped was a daily occurrence.

 On June 30, 1943, his name appeared on a list released by the War Department of men known to be Japanese Prisoners of War.
 His family had learned he was a POW weeks earlier.